 Historically, the College maintained statistical data on the COUNTRY of training.
-Therefore, for members who were trained in Canada, the province is unavailable.
+As such, the province is not available for members who were trained in Canada.

-The above numbers reflect the member's highest level of education, which may or may not have been the basis upon which they were issued a certificate of registration.
+The numbers above reflect the member's highest education, which may or may not have been the basis of registration with the College.

--Applications your organization processed in the past year-
+Applications your organization processed in the past year